Workpay icon

 What is a Payroll System

 A payroll system is an application used to manage, automate, and expedite employee payments.
 The system calculates employee salaries and taxes, tracks employee work hours, and processes their payments.
-While these tasks can be done manually, they can be automated using software applications to eliminate time wastage and errors.
+While these tasks can be done manually, they can be done using an automated payroll system to eliminate time wastage and errors.

 Types of Payroll Systems